Three of the most important things to know about the compensation amounts available in slip-and-fall cases are that:

 The driving factors in these settlements are generally:

-- the extent of the victim’s losses, and
+- the extent of your losses, and

-- the victim’s responsibility for the accident.
+- your responsibility for the accident.

 How does premises liability work in a slip-and-fall lawsuit?